"Acts on highly complex matters, including those involving war crimes and Interpol red notices."

-Whilst some Red Notices will be published on the Interpol website, often a person will be unaware that a notice has been issued.
-A Red Notice may lead to arrest even where there are no extradition arrangements between countries.
-In the UK, however, a Red Notice does not in itself amount to a domestic arrest warrant.
+Whilst some Red Notices will be published on the INTERPOL website, often a person will be unaware that a notice has been issued.
+A Red Notice may lead to arrest regardless of whether there is an extradition arrangement in place between countries.
+Even where an extradition request has been defeated, it is likely that a Red Notice will remain live.

 Partner and Head of Department

 They are very good at ensuring their clients get the best service while also being very realistic with them and managing what they can expect.
 The team acts with finesse and finds every angle on a case."